 Or is it likely that he could CARE LESS.
 He’ll hoist you on his shoulders.
 He’ll tell everyone in the company how great you are.
 In fact, he’ll want to know how you did it.
 In fact, you may be put in charge of training.
 In fact, you may be next in line for the boss’s job.

 Let’s get the facts straight:

 But, cold calls are a LOUSY place to make a sale.
-Let’s goone step further – of all the sales opportunities, options, and scenarios, coldcalling is worst one.
+Let’s go one step further – of all the sales opportunities, options, and scenarios, cold calling is the worst one.

 Worst – the cold call